 Inside, leather upholstery is standard along with adaptive LED headlights and brake lights, tri-zone automatic climate control, adaptive suspension, dynamic cruise control, an Active M Differential, heated front seats, a hands-free power tailgate, keyless entry, push-button start, rain-sensing wipers, parking sensors, configurable ambient lighting, and a Harman Kardon sound system connected to a 10.25-inch touchscreen infotainment display with Apple CarPlay and Android Auto.
 Options include heated seats for all passengers, a head-up display, ventilated front seats, and automatic parking.
 A panoramic sunroof is also available.

 By now, you may be wondering what the oh-so-talked-about Competition Package costs.
 If you're not already testing the cushioning ability of your glutes, we suggest sitting down.
 It costs a whopping $7,000, but it's worth noting that despite the updates to this year's variant, this is no more expensive than an X3 M Comp would have cost last year when it was its own model derivative.
-The package adds M Sport seats, M seatbelts, extended Shadowline gloss black trim, an M Sport exhaust system, and 30 extra horses under the hood.
+The package adds M Sport seats, M seatbelts, extended Shadowline gloss black trim, an M Sport exhaust system, and an extra 30 horses under the hood.
 If you're looking at maximizing your car's potential with performance tires, you can spec the M Driver's Package and move the limiter from 155 mph to 174; this will cost $2,500.
 If safety is more your concern, the Driving Assistance Plus package costs $1,700 and adds adaptive cruise control with traffic jam assist and extended collision mitigation.
 The Executive Package is also attractive with an automatic parking system, gesture control for the infotainment system, a panoramic sunroof, a head-up display, wireless charging, heated rear seats, a heated steering wheel, and manual rear side window shades - all for $3,900.
 Notably, the Executive Package and M Driver's Package cannot be equipped simultaneously.

-If you're looking to use the car as a fast and fun runabout, we'd suggest avoiding the available 21-inch wheels and the Competition pack's more snug seats.
+If you're looking to use the car as a fast and fun runabout, we'd suggest avoiding the available 21-inch wheels and the Competition Package's more snug seats.
 We'd also avoid the M Driver's Pack, but bear with us: fitting the higher speed limiter takes away the opportunity to have the Executive Package and its comfort-enhancing delights.
-Instead, we'd spend on that Exec package and the Driving Assistance Plus package, giving you a fast, safe, comfortable, and user-friendly experience for under 80 grand.
+Instead, we'd spend on that Exec Package and the Driving Assistance Plus package, giving you a fast, safe, comfortable, and user-friendly experience for under 80 grand.

 The Alfa Romeo Stelvio Quadrifoglio is rather pricey.
 It starts at a base price of $80,750 before you tick any options boxes.
 However, its 2.9-liter Ferrari-derived twin-turbo V6 produces a stunning sound, as well as 505 hp and 443 lb-ft of torque.
 This means that it can launch from 0-60 mph in just 3.6 seconds.
 It also has a top speed of 176 mph.
 Like the Bimmer, it has an eight-speed automatic and all-wheel-drive, but although it's quicker and faster than Munich's sports activity vehicle, it rides sublimely, thanks to a bumpy road suspension setting on the active dampers.
 It's also just as good in the corners as the X3 M, if not better.
 Sure, the cargo area is small, and you have to deal with sub-par Italian quality, but the latter issue is only noticeable as poor when you've just hopped out of a German vehicle.
 Unless you value trunk space and features, the Alfa is a lot more enjoyable in most scenarios.

 Another of the Bimmer's rivals is the Mercedes-AMG attempt - the GLC63.
 Just as there's an X4 M, there's a coupe version of Merc's most fun luxury compact SUV.
 Regardless of body style, it's powered by a 4.0-liter twin-turbo V8 with a nine-speed automatic and sends 469 hp and 479 lb-ft of torque to the AWD system.
-Despite its power deficit, it's quicker than the X3 M to 60 thanks, in part, to a lower curb weight.
+Despite its power deficit, it's quicker than the X3 M to 60 mph, thanks, in part, to a lower curb weight.
 However, the BMW is still better in the corners, as Merc's performance compact is more focused on ride comfort.
 It's arguably the best for long road trips and has a stunning cabin, just as many features and options as the Bimmer, and a menacing exhaust note.
 However, the trunk is tiny in comparison, at only 17.6 cubic feet, it costs more, and the warranty coverage is less impressive.
 For comfort and noise, it's better.
 For most other metrics, the Bimmer wins.